 It also consists of beneficial BCAAs, so it will help you recover faster and build the lean, intense musculature that you want.

-It won't create any allergy issues as it doesn't contain any funky artificial fillers or flavors.
+This milk protein isolate won't create any allergy issues as it doesn't contain any funky artificial fillers or flavors.
 It's also one of the most heart healthy whey protein powders, having zero cholesterol and trans fats.

 - 19 grams of protein per serving